forsberg/forsberg.github.io/CV.md

 and [EKS](https://aws.amazon.com/eks/)-based Kubernetes-klusters.

 Very good skills in configuring AWS services using Cloudformation.
-Experience with EC2, S3, RDS, IAM and others, as well as multi-account setups.
+Experience with EC2, S3, RDS, IAM and others, including multi-account setups with centralized IAM and Roles.

 Experience in shell scripting for automating common tasks, as well as deep knowledge of configuration management tools, especially Puppet.